 Module title Abbreviation

 Chinese Commerce 1 04-CBE3-162-m01

 Module coordinator Module offered by

-holder of the Chair of China Busine ss and Economics Institute of East and South Asian Cultural Studies
+holder of the Chair of China Business and Economics nd Economics Institute of East and South Asian Cultural Studies

-ECTS Meth od of grading Only after succ. cor npl. of module(s)
+ECTS ECTS Method of grading Only after succ. co Only after succ. con mpl. of module(s)

 5 nume rical grade

-Duratio on Module level Other prerequisites ;
+Duratio n Module level Other prerequisites

-2 seme ester graduate
+2 semester graduate

 Contents

-Based on an i • ina Business and Economics,
+Based on an intermediate level of modern Chinese required for admission to China Business and Economics.

-Based on an intermediate level of modern Chinese required for admission to China Business and Economics, students will receive language training aiming at an advanced level of applied Chinese business language.
+students will receive language training aiming at an advanced level of applied Chinese business language.
 This entails harmonizing international students' Chinese language level in the first term.
 Students are systematically introduced to economic vocabulary in Chinese language by using texts on economic models in Chinese language, as well material on applied business language.
 Practical application of usage of economic language is trained in case studies such as stock market games etc. Furthermore, students give presentations on various business strategies and topics such as marketing, value chain, logistics, competitive advantage etc.